Clock Auctions Augmented with Unreliable Advice

 \section{Clock Auctions Guaranteeing a Stronger Notion of Consistency}

-In this section, we turn to the more demanding notion of consistency, which requires a good approximation of the predicted solution irrespective of the prediction quality.
-We show that for the problem on hand, achieving good \sconsistency\ is much harder than achieving good consistency.
-In particular, there is a separation in terms of the trade-off one can achieve for these two different notions of consistency and robustness.
-Specifically, we show that if one wants \(\alpha\)-\sconsistency\ for some constant \(\alpha\), not only can one not achieve \(O(\log n)\) robustness, but one must also suffer \(\Omega\left(n^{\frac{1}{\alpha-1}}\log n\right)\) robustness.
-Our bound demonstrates that if one wants to achieve $\Theta (\log n)$ robustness, $\alpha$ also needs to be $\Theta(\log n)$.
-We also propose an algorithm that asymptotically matches the lower bound.
-Formally, we show that: \begin{theorem} For any downward-closed set system, Mechanism \ref{alg:strong-consistency} with parameters $\consistency \in [1+\epsilon, H_n]$ and is $\consistency$-consistent$^\infty$ and $\robustness$-robust. \end{theorem} Note that for \( \alpha = 2 \), we have \( \beta = \Theta(n \log n) \).
-As the \sconsistency\ guarantee \( \alpha \) approaches 1, the robustness grows exponentially (for \( \alpha = 4/3 \), \( \beta = \Theta(n^3 \log n) \), and so on).
-This is in sharp contrast with the standard consistency notion, as we can achieve \( 1 + \epsilon \) consistency with \( O(\log n) \) robustness for any arbitrarily small \( \epsilon \).
-See Figure~\ref{fig:sconsistencyplot} for a demonstration of the asymptotic trade-off the mechanism obtains for different sizes of instances.
+In this section, we turn to the more demanding notion of \sconsistency, which requires a good approximation of the predicted solution irrespective of the prediction quality.
+We show that achieving good \sconsistency\ is much harder than achieving good consistency.
+In particular, there is a separation in terms of the robustness that one can achieve for each of these two notions of consistency.
+Specifically, we show that if one wants \(\alpha\)-\sconsistency\ for some constant \(\alpha\), not only is it impossible to achieve \(O(\log n)\) robustness, as we achieved for the standard notion of consistency in the previous section, but one must actually suffer \(\Omega\left(n^{\frac{1}{\alpha-1}}\log n\right)\) robustness.
+Before proving this separation, we provide a learning-augmented clock auction that matches this bound for any constant $\alpha$.